ryjen/libcoda-db/README.md

 query.where(equals("param1", value1)) and !in("param2", {24, 54}) or startswith("param3", "abc");
 ```

-The 'and' and 'or' keywords are the same as calling the && || operators.
+('and' and 'or' keywords are equivalent to the && || operators in c++)

-The library will also put the appropriate combined AND/OR into brackets (experiemental).
-In the above example in postgres would result in:
+The above example would produce the following SQL in postgres:

 ```
 (param1 = $1 AND param2 NOT IN ($2,$3)) OR (param3 like $4)